blast-hardcheese/slick/src/sphinx/sql-to-slick.rst

 .. includecode:: code/SqlToSlick.scala#slickQueryGroupBy

-SQL requires to aggregate grouped values.
+SQL requires aggregating grouped values.
 We require the same in Slick for now.
 This means a ``groupBy`` call must be followed by a ``map`` call or will fail with an Exception.
 This makes Slick's grouping syntax a bit more complicated than SQL's.
 We may lift this restriction by providing an alternative method with a different signature at some point.

 .. index:: HAVING